10 Effortless Things That Clutter-Free People Do Every Day

 They make the bed

 Your mom had the right idea when she told you to make your bed every morning.
 As the focal point of your bedroom, your bed is a big indicator of how the rest of your room looks, minimalist Joshua Becker writes in The More of Less: Finding the Life You Want Under Everything You Own.
 If it starts getting messy, the whole room could dissolve into disarray.
-Check out these other secrets of people with impeccable homes.

 They finish one-minute tasks right away